Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Equivalence of Estimators

-The implication of Proposition \ref{prop:ATE} is that, if one uses the IPT weights in estimating both $\mu_{0}$ and $\mu_{1}$, where conditional means $\e [ Y(0) | \mathbf{X} ]$ and $\e [ Y(1) | \mathbf{X} ]$ are modeled linear, then three commonly used estimators of the ATE are numerically identical; moreover, the IPW and AIPW versions are automatically normalized.
+The implication of Proposition \ref{prop:ATE} is that if one uses the IPT weights in estimating both $\mu_{0}$ and $\mu_{1}$, where conditional means $\e [ Y(0) | \mathbf{X} ]$ and $\e [ Y(1) | \mathbf{X} ]$ are modeled linearly, then three prominent estimators of the ATE are numerically identical; moreover, the IPW and AIPW versions are automatically normalized.